When: Wednesday, April 6th, 2022, 6:00 – 7:30 p.m.

 Interested in UMBC-Shady Grove’s Undergraduate Programs and how you can propel your Grit in(to) Action through your future UMBC degree?

-Please note: UMBC-Shady Grove’s spring 2021 Grit in Action event is being hosted virtually.
+Please note: UMBC-Shady Grove’s spring 2022 Grit in Action event is being hosted in-person.
 Please RSVP to receive logistical information.

 UMBC is committed to inclusivity and accessibility.
 If you are in need of any accommodations, please contact Abigail Granger at firstname.lastname@example.org as soon as possible.